rarycoringa/alticci-sequence-service/README.md

 This is a Rest API microservice which aims to calculate and return the **$A_n$** term of the **Alticci Sequence**.

+You can access the Rest API documentation and all your resources on this URL: http://alticci.rary.dev

 ### Alticci sequence definition

 The Alticci Sequence ($A_n$) is defined following these math rules: